How to Make a World Generation Algorithm in Bukkit/Spigot

 }

-NOTE: You must transform blocks synchronously with a lock variable otherwise it will create an error on Paper and other servers that thread plugins.
+NOTE: You must synchronize blocks with a lock variable; otherwise, it will create an error on Paper and other servers that thread plugins.

 Step 3 of making a world generation algorithm in Bukkit: Setting up Biomes

-Now here’s the fun part.
-Before you start doing all the other stuff, all you need to do is make a ton of biomes.
+Now, here’s the fun part.
+Before you start doing all the other stuff, you only need to make a ton of biomes.
 Make sure you keep in mind the temperature and humidity of each of these biomes.

 Step 3.5: Where do the biomes go?

-Now you need to actually place those biomes down.
+Now, you need actually to place those biomes down.
 I’m not going to tell you how to do this, instead I’m going to refer you to some code that you should probably read.
 Check out https://github.com/Hex27/TerraformGenerator.
-I learned a lot of stuff about worldgen from this person’s code.
+I learned a lot about worldgen from this person’s code.
 You will be able to see and adapt this part to your code.
-However, I will tell you the very basis of what’s about to go on here, because this is the most complex part.
+However, I will tell you the very basis of what’s about to go on here because this is the most complex part.

-• Anything that the heightmap has listed as a river is a river biome
+- Anything that the height has listed as a river is a river biome

-• Noise is based on what type of biome it is above, with erosion noise to make it a little less blocky.
+- Noise is based on the type of biome above, with erosion noise to make it a little less blocky.

-• For oceans, deep oceans, flat biomes, or mountainous biomes, use a temperature and humidity noise map to look through an array of options.
-Just access the proper biome by doing, for example: mountainous[temperature][moisture].
+- For oceans, deep oceans, flat biomes, or mountainous biomes, use a temperature and humidity noise map to look through an array of options.
+Access the proper biome by doing, for example, mountainous[temperature][moisture].
 That’s your biome.

 Step 4 of making a world generation algorithm in Bukkit: The Trouble with the Trees

-Trees seem to be a problem with a lot of modern Bukkit worldgen algorithms.
-Some of the more common ones such as TerraformGenerator use a fractal algorithm to generate trees, which looks good on paper but is a hassle for people to play survival with.
+Trees seem to be a problem with many modern Bukkit worldgen algorithms.
+Some of the more common ones, such as TerraformGenerator, use a fractal algorithm to generate trees, which looks good on paper but is a hassle for people to play survival with.
 That is why I recommend using pre-built trees.
 In fact, there is a datapack that you can use that has a ton of these trees.
 It’s called EasyTrees.
 You can download it here: https://www.planetminecraft.com/data-pack/easy-trees-4562308/.
 The way this datapack spawns trees is a bit weird.
 Basically, the player places an armor stand, which turns into an area effect cloud, which lasts a little while and then the datapack places a tree there.

-The reason you don’t want to automate placing the armor stands is because while this doesn’t cause much of a problem when a player places one tree, it can become extremely laggy the longer it lasts.
-This is why I recommend spawning the area effect cloud, and then using the NBT API found here: https://www.spigotmc.org/resources/nbt-api.7939/ to spawn an area effect cloud that the datapack will immediately place a tree at.
-(I typically let the area effect cloud last for 10 ms to not interfere with other stuff the worldgen might be doing first but also not cause a lot of lag.)
+You don’t want to automate placing the armor stands because while this doesn’t cause much of a problem when a player places one tree, it can become extremely laggy the longer it lasts.
+This is why I recommend spawning the area effect cloud and then using the NBT API found here: https://www.spigotmc.org/resources/nbt-api.7939/ to spawn an area effect cloud that the datapack will immediately place a tree at.
+(I typically let the area effect cloud last for 10 ms so as not to interfere with other stuff the worldgen might be doing first but also not cause a lot of lag.)

-I am going to allow people to download the Standalone for my Lorax engine (that’s my nickname) that basically does all of that for you.
-I’d rather not have people steal my code, and I’d rather you distribute the Lorax engine jar with your worldgen algorithm if you use it, but I’m not going to obfuscate the jar and I’m not going to take legal action if anyone copies and pastes the decompiled code.
+I am going to allow people to download the Standalone for my Lorax engine (that’s my nickname), which basically does all of that for you.
+I’d rather not have people steal my code, and I’d rather you distribute the Lorax engine jar with your worldgen algorithm if you use it, but I’m not going to obfuscate the jar, and I’m not going to take legal action if anyone copies and pastes the decompiled code.

 Step 5: Caves and Structures

-Caves and Structures are often not biome dependent.
+Caves and Structures are often not biome-dependent.
 This means instead of using the Biome classes, you most likely want to make completely new BlockPopulators for caves, ores, and non-biome-dependent structures.
-This is heavily up to the developer how to structure stuff like this, so I’m not going to show you how to do anything other than just tell you it needs to be in its own BlockPopulator.
+It is heavily up to the developer to structure stuff like this, so I’m not going to show you how to do anything other than just tell you it needs to be in its own BlockPopulator.

 Step 6: Conclusion

 Making a world generation algorithm in Bukkit is no small task.
-There’s a reason there are very few general purpose world generation algorithms on the market right now.
-Especially after 1.13 and OpenTerrainGenerator dropped out of the race this is even more true.
-There is also poor documentation which is why I made this article.
+There’s a reason there are very few general-purpose world generation algorithms on the market right now.
+There is also poor documentation, which is why I wrote this article.
 If you’ve managed to do it, give yourself a tremendous pat on the back.
 I would also love to hear from you.
 Please comment below and advertise your world generator if you manage to make one, not because I want to be controlling, but because I’m nosy.
 I hope this article succeeds at bringing custom Spigot world generators back.
-If you need any help along the way, please join the Info Toast discord: https://discord.gg/rftS5NA.
-I would love for more intelligent coders to join our community.